l7mp/mc-wan/README.md

-# A Multi-cluster service mesh east-west gateway for SD-WAN
+# A Multi-cluster SD-WAN east-west gateway

 The goal of this project is to build an east-west (EW) gateway to seamlessly interconnect two or more service-mesh clusters over an SD-WAN fabric, integrating the L4/L7 traffic management policies